 Ineligibility

-Q1.
-I received a letter saying I was ineligible for compensation; can I re-submit an application?
+I received a letter saying I was ineligible for compensation.
+Can I re-submit an application?

 Please note that if you are ineligible to claim compensation under this Settlement, you can still bring a separate lawsuit against the individuals or organizations responsible for the abuse that you experienced, including the federal government.

-If you have questions about your ineligibility letter, we encourage you to contact the Administrator at1-888-221-2898 or IndianDaySchools@deloitte.com.
+If you have questions about your ineligibility letter, we encourage you to contact the Administrator by calling 1-888-221-2898 or emailing IndianDaySchools@deloitte.com.

-Q2.
-Why did I get assessed as ineligible by the Administrator?
+Why was I assessed as ineligible by the Administrator?

-There can be several reasons why your Claim was found ineligible by the Administrator.
+There can be several reasons why your Claim the Administrator determined your claim ineligible.
 It could be because:

-- you have already received compensation for the same harms through another settlement with the federal government
+- you have already received compensation for the same harms through another settlement with the federal government, and/or

 - the Claim is on behalf of an estate and the deceased died before July 31, 2007

 The reason for your ineligibility will be listed in the letter from the Administrator.
-If you have questions about your ineligibility letter, we encourage you to contact the Administrator by calling 1-888-221-2898or emailingIndianDaySchools@Deloitte.ca.
+If you have questions about your ineligibility letter, we encourage you to contact the Administrator by calling 1-888-221-2898 or emailing IndianDaySchools@Deloitte.ca.

 We know that it is difficult and disappointing for people when they learn that they are not eligible for this Settlement.
 A finding of ineligibility does not mean that your experience is not real and valid.
 It just means that it does not meet the terms of this specific Settlement Agreement.